Page-bottom layout change on the way. Details here.

 - In the Pilot Movie of Foster's Home for Imaginary Friends, Bloo has just learned that Mac has to give him up, and as he changes the channels late at night, every show is about having "the blues".
 One show even talks about the Grand Canyon being a "deep depression".

-- Happens in The Simpsons episode "Deep Space Homer."
-Homer, after losing an award to an "inanimate carbon rod" and being ridiculed by his family, sits down to watch TV, saying "TV respects me.
+- In the episode "Deep Space Homer", Homer, after losing an award to an "inanimate carbon rod" and being ridiculed by his family, sits down to watch TV, saying "TV respects me.
 It laughs with me.
 Not at me."
 He turns it on and the first thing that appears on screen is a man pointing at the camera laughing hysterically and saying "You stupid..."

 - In "The Last Temptation of Homer": Homer is attracted to a sexy female co-worker; back at home he tries his best to not think about cheating on his wife.
 When he tries to distract himself with watching TV, he cycles though several channels about sex and cheating.

-- In the episode "Arnold's Hat" in Hey Arnold!, our hero is depressed because he lost his hat.
+- In the episode "Arnold's Hat", our hero is depressed because he lost his hat.
 To take his mind off it, he turns on the TV and sees that it's Hat Day at the local ballpark, and everyone in the stadium is wearing one.
 It doesn't help.

 - Turns into a case of Your Movie Theatre Hates You in the episode "Heat".
 Trying to find relief in the cool movie theatre during a heat wave, the only movies playing are The Day the Sun Exploded, Invasion of the People Melters and Hotter Than the Sun.

 - One episode of Arthur had a character with a bed-wetting problem invited to Muffy's sleep over and with no way to politely decline.
 She's too embarrassed to put on her pull up, so she stays awake most of the night worrying.
-She turns on the television, only to be presented with images of running water, talk of sealing leaks, and the letter "P".
+She turns on the television, only to be presented with images of running water, an ad with a Scot advertising a wee patch for wee leaks, and a kids' show sponsored by the letter "P".

 - In Frisky Dingo, Killface, brooding over the betrayal of his friendship by 'Barnaby Jones' (in reality Xander Crewes), tries to take his mind of things by watching TV, except that every single channel is either about Xander Crewes, Barnaby Jones, friendship, or spells out 'Xander Crews' or 'Barnaby Jones' by judicious use of channel flipping.
 Eventually he just shoots the TV.